QuickFixDev/QuickFix-Express-React/root.md

-# This file is only used to do some structure examples it doesn't have any real purpose
+# This file is only used to do some quick structure examples it doesn't have any real purpose

 - src
     - components